danielhochman/danielhochman.github.io/content/blog/2013/20130615-selenium-talk.md

 First, let's install a couple of dependencies.
-In general, you should use a [virtualenv](http://blog.fruiapps.com/2012/06/An-introductory-tutorial-to-python-virtualenv-and-virtualenvwrapper), but for the sake of brevity, I'm just going to include the following command:
+In general, you should use a [virtualenv](http://blog.fruiapps.com/2012/06/An-introductory-tutorial-to-python-virtualenv-and-virtualenvwrapper), but you could also install the packages system-wide.

     :::shell-session
     $ sudo pip install nose selenium